Bfilipovic/SljivaExplorer/docs/backend-api-reference.md

 # Backend API Reference for Explorer

-The Explorer consumes the read-only Explorer endpoints exposed by the SljivaStore backend.
+The Explorer consumes the read-only Explorer endpoints exposed by the Nomin backend.
 All URLs shown below are relative to the main backend origin (e.g. `https://store.example.com/api`).

 ## Explorer Endpoints